 Clicking on members will give you access to the social dimension of BioHere.
 Any query will then give you a list of members who have seen the species you're interested in, so you can contact them.
 You can also get a list of members who live in your area by entering your coordinates and a radius of, say, 70 km.
 Or let's say you're interested in orchids, and you're planning a vacation in Belize.
 Just type in Orchidaceae and Belize, and you will get a list of all members who have seen orchids in Belize.
 You can also easily share your lists with others by giving them your user name.

 Another advantage of contributing your lists is that your records will be illustrated with photos of other members, even if you don't have any of your own.
 And records are mapped using Google maps.
 Another benefit is the display of statistics, which is still somewhat primitive, but will be improved in the future.
 I hope the benefits will out-weigh the effort of entering all the data, and I hope you have fun using the site.
-If you encounter any problems, or have any suggestions for improvements, let me know.
+If you encounter any problems, or have any suggestions for improvements, let us know.